Chadderton F.C.: History

-At the end of the 1958–59 season, Chadderton were promoted to Division One.
+At the end of the 1958–59 season Chadderton were promoted to Division One.
 They were Division One champions in 1962–63, and also started playing in Division Two of the Manchester League.
 They were runners-up in Division Two in both 1962–63 and 1963–64, before winning the division in 1964–65.
 However, they were not promoted.
 The division was renamed Division One in 1966 and Chadderton were champions again in 1966–67, after which they were promoted to the Premier Division.

-In 1980 the club moved up to the Lancashire Combination.
+In 1980 Chadderton moved up to the Lancashire Combination.
 When the league merged with the Cheshire County League in 1982 to form the North West Counties League, Chadderton were founder members of Division Two.
 A third-place finish in 1988–89 saw them promoted to Division One.
 However, they finished bottom of Division One the following season and were relegated back to Division Two.
 Despite only finishing eleventh in 1991–92, the club were promoted to Division One again.
 They played in Division One until being demoted at the end of the 1997–98 season due to failing ground grading requirements.
 Division Two was renamed Division One in 2008.

-A sixth-place finish in 2014–15 season saw them qualify for the promotion play-offs.
+A sixth-place finish in 2014–15 season saw Chadderton qualify for the promotion play-offs.
 However, they lost 2–1 to AFC Darwen in the semi-finals.
+In 2018 the club were placed in Division One North when the league gained another division.
+In 2022–23 they were runners-up in Division One North, qualifying for the play-offs.
+In the semi-finals they beat Euxton Villa on penalties after a 1–1 draw, before going on to defeat FC St Helens on penalties in the final (after another 1–1 draw), earning promotion to the Premier Division.